BlakeSartor/DNSServer/readme.txt

 readme.txt

-  The Server attempts to open a socket on port 5001, and using try and catches to handle exceptions.
+  The Server attempts to open a socket on port 5001, and uses try and catches to handle exceptions.
 A thread is created for each client that connects to the server.
 This allows multiple clients to request a DNS from the server at once.